abuseofnotation/abuseofnotation.github.io/scratchpads/philosophy.md

 Principle of triviality
 ---
-Marinov's principle of triviality: any self-consistent thesis can be trivially reduced to a (usually small) number of clear elementary postulates and what follows from them.
+Marinov's principle of triviality: any self-consistent set of laws believes etc. can be reduced, at least theoretically, to a (usually small) number of clear elementary postulates and what follows from them.

-Any thesis for which it is not immediately clear what these postulates are, is not self-consistent.
+Any set for which it is not immediately clear what these postulates are, is not self-consistent.

+Simply put: if you cannot explain the complete system using layman language and constructs there is probably inconsistency in it somewhere.

+Example: most religious doctrines.

 Roko's basilisk
 ---